kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

   Feature Request process is also documented clearly at: [community/CONTRIBUTING.md at main · kserve/community](https://github.com/kserve/community/blob/main/CONTRIBUTING.md#contributing-a-feature).

   However roadmap document is present only for 2024-2025 and not previous years.
-Hoping that 2024-2025 trend continues, and roadmaps are similarly published for upcoming years too to indicate a healthy project.Similarly, it is recommended to mention the roadmap change process in the Governance document.
+Hoping that 2024-2025 trend continues, and roadmaps are similarly published for upcoming years too to indicate a healthy project.
+Similarly, it is recommended to mention the roadmap change process in the Governance document.

 - [x] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation.**

   <!-- (TOC Evaluation goes here) -->
   KServe website has detailed information on the project architecture and design at the User Guide section.
-For eg: <https://kserve.github.io/website/latest/modelserving/control_plane/> and <https://kserve.github.io/website/latest/modelserving/data_plane/data_plane>.
+For example: <https://kserve.github.io/website/latest/modelserving/control_plane> and <https://kserve.github.io/website/latest/modelserving/data_plane/data_plane>.

-- [ ] **Document the project's release process.**
+- [x] **Document the project's release process.**

   <!-- (TOC Evaluation goes here) -->
-  The release process for KServe is documented here: <https://github.com/kserve/kserve/blob/master/release/RELEASE_PROCESS_v2.md>.
+  The release process for KServe is documented in [`RELEASE_PROCESS_v2.md`](https://github.com/kserve/kserve/blob/master/release/RELEASE_PROCESS_v2.md).

-  It is recommended to rename this to RELEASE.md, as there are no references to v1 release process in the repo, and hence the current name might be misleading.
-Also in the release process, it would be nice to have an initial section which is easy to follow for KServe users on – frequency of the releases, supported releases, support policy, types of releases(in case Beta support), eol announcements etc. It would be also nice to mention that the whole process outlined in the release document is performed by authorized people - i.e. release managers who are chosen per release (preferably in a step outlined in the governance document).
-There seems to be detailed blogs about the release process upto v0.15: <https://kserve.github.io/website/blog/kserve-0.15-release>.
+  The TOC reviewers recommend several improvements to this documentation:
+  - **Rename the file** to `RELEASE.md` to avoid confusion, as the `_v2` suffix is misleading.
+  - **Add a user-focused section** at the beginning of the document that outlines:
+    - Release cadence
+    - Supported versions and types (e.g., Beta)
+    - Support policy and End-of-Life (EOL) announcements
+  - **Clarify the release roles**, specifying that the process is performed by authorized release managers who are chosen for each release (ideally defined in the governance document).

-  The recommendations given by the TOC reviewers are being tracked under [Document history of regular, quality releases](https://github.com/kserve/community/issues/41)
+  These recommendations are being tracked under [Document history of regular, quality releases](https://github.com/kserve/community/issues/41).

 ## Security